 Rosary Tattoo on the Arm

 Quote tattoos are very sentimental.
-You could get Bible scriptures, a famous quote, a verse from a poem or song, a quote from your favourite book or something that you wrote yourself.
+You could get Bible scriptures, a famous quote, a verse from a poem or song, a quote from your favorite book, or something that you wrote yourself.
 Whatever it is, your possibilities are endless.
 However, remember it’s going to be there forever, so get something that resonates with you.

 Mechanical Arm Tattoo